Genius-Bot/Genius-Bot/standardizations/python.md

 * Do not use docstrings to document values in enumerations.
 * Optionally use "Meta" after class names for classes that are meant to be inherited or used as meta classes.
 * Always initiate class variables in \_\_init\_\_ unless there are inheritance complications.
-* Rarely use the '\@dataclasses.dataclass' decorator, as it does not allow for easy runtime errors, you are allowed to in some cases where you are storing user input.
+* Never use the '\@dataclasses.dataclass' decorator, as it does not allow for easy runtime errors.
 * In the end your top priority should be making your code easily readable.
 * For anything not covered above, default to [the Google Python formatting guidelines](https://google.github.io/styleguide/pyguide.html).